Thomas Tayebwa

-Background and education
+Early life and education

-Tayebwa was born to Bangirana Daudi and Abbie Komuhangi of Bitereko Village in Mitooma District.

-He attended Kigarama Primary School, Kigarama Senior Secondary School and Ruyonza School for UACE in 2000.
+Tayebwa was born on 10 November 1980 to Bangirana Daudi and Abbie Komuhangi of Bitereko Village in Mitooma District.
+He attended Kigarama Primary School, Kigarama Senior Secondary School, Nganwa High School and Ruyonza School for UACE in 2000.
 In 2005, he received a BA in Social Sciences at Makerere University, and in 2012 he received a Bachelor of Law degree from Makerere as well.

 Roles

 Tayebwa serves as the director of Cholmat Investments.

 Politics

 In October 2015, Tayebwa joined elective politics on the NRM ticket, winning both the party's primaries with 15092 votes and 2016 Ugandan general election thereby becoming a member of The Tenth Parliament for The Pearl of Africa representing Ruhinda North County in Mitooma District.
 He served as a member of National Economy Committee and Natural Resources Committee in the 10th parliament(2016-2021).

 On March 25, 2022, Tayebwa was voted as Deputy Speaker of the Parliament of Uganda succeeding Anita Among in the 11th parliament.